Nevenall/blades-in-the-dark/src/04-the-score.md

 <ol>
 	<li>The diversion is a **setup maneuver** that a team member performs as part of the plan.
 A successful setup maneuver can improve **position** for teammates (possibly offsetting a bad engagement roll) or give increased effect.
 An unsuccessful setup maneuver might cause trouble for the second part of the plan—an easy consequence is to give the engagement roll -1d. *If it makes sense, the team member who performed the setup can drift back into the main operation and join the team later so they don’t have to sit out and wait.*
 	<li>The diversion is its own plan, engagement, and operation, whose outcome creates the opportunity for a future plan.
 Use this option when the first part of the plan is required for the next part to happen at all.
 For example, you might execute a stealth plan to steal an artifact from the Museum of the Ancients, then later use that artifact in an occult plan to consecrate a temple for your forgotten god.
-In this case, you go into downtime (and payoff, /heat/, etc.) after the first part of the plan, as normal.
+In this case, you go into downtime (and payoff, {heat}, etc.) after the first part of the plan, as normal.
 </ol>

 Either approach is fine.
 It’s usually a question of interest.
 Is the linked plan idea interesting enough on its own to play out moment by moment?
 Is it required for the second plan to make sense?
 If so, make it a separate operation.
 If not, just use a setup maneuver.

 ### Flashbacks

 The rules don’t distinguish between actions performed in the present moment and those performed in the past.
 When an operation is underway, you can invoke a **flashback** to roll for an action in the past that impacts your current situation.
-Maybe you convinced the district Watch sergeant to cancel the patrol tonight, so you make a /Sway/ roll to see how that went.
+Maybe you convinced the district Watch sergeant to cancel the patrol tonight, so you make a {Sway} roll to see how that went.

 The GM sets a **stress cost** when you activate a flashback action.

-- /0 //Stress:/ An ordinary action for which you had easy opportunity. *The Cutter /Consorted/ with her friend to agree to arrive at the dice game ahead of time, to suddenly spring out as a surprise ally.*
+- {0 }{Stress:} An ordinary action for which you had easy opportunity. *The Cutter {Consorted} with her friend to agree to arrive at the dice game ahead of time, to suddenly spring out as a surprise ally.*
-- /1 //Stress:/ A complex action or unlikely opportunity. *The Hound /Finessed/ his pistols into a hiding spot near the card table so he could retrieve them after the pat-down at the front door.*
+- {1 }{Stress:} A complex action or unlikely opportunity. *The Hound {Finessed} his pistols into a hiding spot near the card table so he could retrieve them after the pat-down at the front door.*
-- /2 //(or more) Stress:/ An elaborate action that involved special opportunities or contingencies. *The Whisper has already /Studied/ the history of the property and learned of a ghost that is known to haunt its ancient canal dock—a ghost that can be compelled to reveal the location of the hidden vault.*
+- {2 }{(or more) Stress:} An elaborate action that involved special opportunities or contingencies. *The Whisper has already {Studied} the history of the property and learned of a ghost that is known to haunt its ancient canal dock—a ghost that can be compelled to reveal the location of the hidden vault.*

 After the stress cost is paid, a flashback action is handled just like any other action.
 Sometimes it will entail an action roll, because there’s some danger or trouble involved.
 Sometimes a flashback will entail a fortune roll, because we just need to find out how well (or how much, or how long, etc.).
 Sometimes a flashback won’t call for a roll at all because you can just pay the stress and it’s accomplished.

-If a flashback involves a **downtime** activity, pay 1 /coin/ or 1 /rep/ for it, instead of stress.
+If a flashback involves a **downtime** activity, pay 1 {coin} or 1 {rep} for it, instead of stress.

 One of the best uses for a flashback is when the **engagement roll** goes badly.
 After the GM describes the trouble you’re in, you can call for a flashback to a special preparation you made, “just in case” something like this happened.
 This way, your “flashback planning” will be focused on the problems that *do* happen, not the problems that *might* happen.